Before You Read

 The Type 2 to Type 8 control pattern may explain one of the most disturbing facts in the Epstein case: his 2008 plea deal.

-Federal prosecutors had drafted a 53-count indictment for sex trafficking.
-One day before they were prepared to indict, Epstein signed a non-prosecution agreement that:
+Federal prosecutors had reportedly drafted a 53-count indictment for sex trafficking.
+(Miami Herald) Instead, Epstein signed a non-prosecution agreement that:

 - Reduced charges to state prostitution offenses